ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 If you're curious, you can find the workflow here: [ichard26/black-mypyc-wheels]

-> I don't recommend using my workflow to build your own workflows since it's a bit hacky
+> I don't recommend using my workflow to build your own wheels since it's a bit hacky
 > and in need of a cleanup.
 I'd instead recommend taking a look at the
 > [examples in cibuildwheel's docs][cibuildwheel-examples].